 - Phonogram fishing – Put paper clips on the phonogram cards your child is working on.
 Let your child make a fishing pole with a stick, string, and a magnet on the end.
 Then, have your child fish for phonograms while saying the sounds he picks up.
 Alternatively, you could say, “Go fishing for the phonogram that says /k/ /s/” and they’d try to find a c.

 My phonogram game & card packet has more games explained, but you can make up your own games too.

-Usually on long winter days when we need exciting indoor activities.
-(When it’s nice out, we tend to just do quick flashcard run-throughs so we can go play outside!)
+When it’s nice out, we tend to just do quick flashcard run-throughs so we can go play outside!